EmilyGoose/ecosim/README.md

 Integer determining the health of a newly spawned baby wolf.
 Damage penalty to parents is also calculated from this.

 ### STRUGGLE_CHANCE
-Chance a wolf will be unable to attack a weaker sheep.
+Chance a wolf will be unable to attack a stronger sheep.
 Expressed as a double between 0 and 1.

 ### FIGHT_DAMAGE_LOSER
 Double determining the damage multiplier dealt to a losing wolf.
 Multiplied by health of the winner to determine damage